giodestone/Hart-Keyboard/README.md

 * Add pillow fluff to the inside.
 * Use rubber feet.
 This will reduce the vibrations passed to the desk at the expense of size.
 Plus the keyboard will be much gripper!
 * Add a foam layer between the plate and the case/base.
 This was almost a thing, but I couldn't find any consistent foam standards or wanted to compormise on the structural integrity.
     * <sup><sub>Plus I was hoping this keyboard would be somewhat recyclable - mixing materials stops a keyboard from being recyclable.
 Plus the people sorting would have probably thrown away the keyboard parts in the recycling/sorting centre anyway as they don't look like PETG-recyclable...
-And is 3D printable PETG even officially recyclabe, with the potential additives?</sub></sup>
+And I couldn't find much info about whether the PETG fillament is even recyclabe, given the potential additives?</sub></sup>

-## Modelling the Keyboard
+## 👨‍🔬Modelling the Keyboard

-I used [Autodesk Fusion360](https://www.autodesk.com/products/fusion-360/personal) because I was familar with Autodesk Inventor (a similar tool) & it was free for personal use, alongside [OpenSCAD](https://openscad.org/) due to the parametric key library that needed it.
+I used [Autodesk Fusion360](https://www.autodesk.com/products/fusion-360/personal) because I was familar with Autodesk Inventor (a similar tool) & it was free for personal use, alongside [OpenSCAD](https://openscad.org/) to use the keycap library, KeyV2

-I wish I had used [OnShape](https://www.onshape.com/en/), or maybe even FreeCad as both are free and don't have stupid editable file limitations like Fusion360, can accidentally generate .stl files through the cloud (why?).
+I wish I had used [OnShape](https://www.onshape.com/en/), or maybe even FreeCad (Since 1.0 its a lot better - but rough around the edges) as both are free and don't have stupid editable file limitations like Fusion360 and strange cloud integration in places.

-### Process
-This is the rough process.
-I thought about it a lot before.

-1. Settle on design.
-I sketched out a rough idea.
-2. Make layout in this tool.
-3. Put the layout from the above tool into...

-### Sketching out
+### ✏Sketching out
-First, I sketched out the rough figure and where things may go, like the key placement, OLED, macro keys etc.
+First, I sketched out some thumbnails to get an idea of the rough shape and size, and where things may go, like the key placement, OLED, macro keys etc.

 During this process, I decided I was happy with the clear PETG look.
-In retrospect, I would have liked it to be more colourful - either pastel or beige.
+In retrospect, I would have liked it to be more colourful.
+I didn't mind seeing the plate either (usually a third layer is added which extends to the bottom of the switches to hide them somewhat).

+I also thought about the size at this point by estimating some dimensions.
+Generally, I thought a 5mm border sufficient.
+I also knew there had to be extra strength added due to the lack of a dedicated plate.

 ### Making the layout
 The layout was made using [Keyboard Layout Editor](https://www.keyboard-layout-editor.com/#/).
-While abandoned and sometimes frustrating to use, it is the easiest to use tool I have found.
+While no longer actively developed and sometimes frustrating to use, it is the easiest to use tool I have found.

-The layout is based off a Dell 7559 keyboard, but with a few changes - namely no numpad and a wrap around layout.
+The layout is based off a Dell laptop keyboard, but with a few changes - namely no numpad and a wrap around layout.

+The standard 'staggered' layout is only one of the options.
+There are various 'staggered' layouts to choose from.
+A grid layout (aka ortholinear) can be used instead.

+### Generating the plate
+The keyboard plate (aka the bit with the switch holes) was generated using [SwillLib Plate Builder](http://builder.swillkb.com/).
+This was definately the right option as making this CAD sketch manually would have been error prone and taken ages.

+### 🪑CAD Modelling
+I took the generated plate CAD drawing, then modified it to make the borders the correct size.

+Subsiquently, I got to modelling the parts and creating a digital assembly.

+This is where knowledge of CAD modelling practices and being aware of 3D printing limitations were handy.
+Here are some key ones:
+* Think of the model as parts.
+Each part should be in a seperate file, later places into a digital assembly.
+* Digital assemblies help avoid unnecessary prints.
+Especially as CAD models of common parts are avaliable online (e.g. Pi Pico, SSD1306)
+* Dimensions should end in 2,4,6,8 to reflect the nozzle diameter and layer height (e.g. 12.02mm).
+* If something is not a multiple of the layer height (0.12mm in my case) - it may not print correctly.
+* Avoid overhangs or voids where supports will be needed.
+Removing them is annoying, the finish is rough, and causes unecessary material waste.
+* Sense of scale can be difficult to visualise without being able to hold some components.
+Print them off, or have them avaiable to look at.
+* Large parts warp, so split them.
+* Certain areas are more prone to iteration, so split accordingly.
+That way if you decide the side of the keyboard is silly, avoid.
+* Ensure your tolerance takes into account at least 0.5mm.
+This is both for an error in measurements, variance in parts, and 3D printer calibrations.
+* Rounded edges on the layer axis (up/down) should be avoided, as they will be rough.
+If they cannot be avoided, a smaller nozzle, or provision for smoothing should be thought of. <sub>Smoothing can be carried out by varnishing, sanding, chemical abraison, or a combination of all three.
+Ordered  easiest to least approchable.</sub>

+I deliberately avoided melt-in threaded inserts as they are (IMO) overpriced.
+The bolt screw mount was chosen as I figured I may want to tinker with wiring.
+A [plastic self-tapping screwhole](https://www.youtube.com/watch?v=HgEEtk85rAY) can be used instead, but it will wear out if frequently used.

-## Printing
+## 🖨Printing
 The printing process took a long time, mostly because my printer was poorly calibrated and I played around too much with the settings trying to find perfect ones.

 The printer I used was an Ender 3 Pro (no bed leveling when I made this - V1.1.4/8bit mainboard).
 Truly a no-frills printer.

-### Print Settings
+### 💿Print Settings
 A lot of these settings can be improved.
-I used CURA to slice.
+* CURA Slicer
 * 0.4mm nozzle
-* PETG (I used eSun Clear PETG - try to use a somewhat reputable brand - turns out it makes a difference)
+* PETG (I used eSun Clear PETG - I used a no-label fillament for a first protype and it was terrible)
     * 230C print, 90C glass bed, with a hairspray coating to aid de/adhesion.
 * 0.16mm 'dynamic' layer height (0.12-0.18mm)
 * 20% gyroid inflill (gives it strength + interesting pattern)
-* brim for bed adhesion, 8mm width, also for inside of the plate
+* Brim for bed adhesion, 8mm width, also for inside of the plate
 * 1.2mm walls

+### ⚗Part Processing (sanding etc.)
+I had to add the brim to the interior of the switch holes to ensure adhesion.
+Getting rid of them was a nightmare but it helped a lot.
+I used my snips to do the majority of the work.
+I could almost peel a lot of it away.
+I'm sure there's a slicer setting to make them peel easier somewhere.

+The keycaps also used brims.
+I used nail polish to smooth some out, as dirt can get trapped in grooves.

+I tried to avoid sanding too much in order to avoid creating too many microplastics.

+Getting rid of the supports which filled the void for the type-c connect was a nightmare.
+Turns out it should have been printed as two seperate pieces.
+The one layer of plastic that was holding it together almost snapped. the Type-C connect became structural.

-## Assembly
+## 🧰Assembly
 Overall, the soldering took the longest, followed by getting the stabilisers right.

-The two part casing and bottom plate are glued together using superglue.
-Then, the screw mount holders are superglued to the frame with the nut also superglued.
-This worked well enough.
+The keyboard is effectively two piece.
+The body is screwed together with the bottom plate.

+The body and bottom plate are printed off in two parts, therefore have to be glued together.

+The body then requires for screw mounts to be glued in (with hex bolts glued in as well).

+The type-c connect has to be glued in as well.

-### Wiring/Soldering
+### 〰Wiring/Soldering
 I highly recommend using enamelled single core wire (i.e. single strand).
 The enamel is easy enough to burn off where needed.
 Do not use multi-core wire like I did.

 First, each of the keys had to have a diode soldered to one of the pins.